395px

 She bought me a storm after stealing my coat

-With a wet back, there's nothing worse than dreaming
+With a wet back, there's nothing worse than dreaming afloat

-Before November dyed my rooms
+Before November stained my rooms with its hue

 Let's go, children of the homeland